 Injuries suck.
 There’s no getting around that.
-They limit what you can do to train.
-They impact your mental health.
+They limit what you can do to train and they impact your mental health.
 And, they often find a way to creep into areas of your life that you didn’t even know they could.
 It’s common for us to hear “I didn’t know how much I used my (insert injured body part) until I injured it!”

 While you can work out injured, there are also some factors to keep in mind so you can heal.
 Sometimes it’s okay to push things and other times a rest day is better.
 But “listening to your body” can be a difficult thing to do.
 The body often tells you one thing while your heart tells you something else.
 How are you supposed to know the difference?
 It’s complicated – no doubt about that – but here are a few key points to know.

 First off, continue to train.
 Yes, you’ll want to take a day off (that means a full 24 hours) after an injury.
 But, after that, additional rest is worse for you.
 Exercise that respects the injury will increase blood flow.
 Increasing the blood flow to the injured area will help the injury heal faster by rebuilding molecules and providing nutrients while washing out inflammatory chemicals and waste products.
 Increased blood flow can also give you an endorphin rush.
 Since an injury is equal parts physical and mental, the endorphin rush is an invaluable part of the healing process.

 Continuing to train while injured can be tricky.
 Being able to determine when something is “too much” versus knowing when you can push yourself can be difficult.
 Knowing when to step on the gas and when to step on the brake can be very helpful.
 We call this the “traffic light rule.”

 The traffic light rule of thumb is based on the 0-10 scale of pain.
 0 is no pain and 10 is pain that warrants a trip to the emergency room.
 A green light corresponds to a 0-3 (light) pain level.
 Green means go.
 All activity within this discomfort level is okay and will not adversely affect the healing process.